 5. Can you describe how you handle tight deadlines?

 If your company frequently works under challenging time constraints, you will need to find someone who performs well under pressure while maintaining accuracy and a timely pace.
-By asking this question, you may get some insight into whether or not they think they can keep up with the pace and handle the stress of tight deadlines and expectations of your company.
+By asking this question, you may get some insight into whether or not they think they can keep up with the pace and handle the stress of tight deadlines and expectations of your company and avoid hiring the wrong candidate.

 6. Where do you see yourself in five years?